jake-knerr/chess/README.md

 #### If overmatching is a problem, use specific type selectors, child/sibling combinators, and/or pseudo-classes.

-Being very precise with selectors, combinators, and pseudo-classes should negate overmatching.
+Being very precise with type selectors, combinators, and pseudo-classes should negate overmatching.

 ```html
 <table class="footer">